EntropyOrg/perl-Alien-Libtensorflow-Proto/README.md

 # DESCRIPTION

-This distribution provides the `libtensorflow` proto definition files that correspond to the version installed via `Alien::Libtensorflow`.
+This distribution provides the `libtensorflow` proto definition files that correspond to the version installed via [Alien::Libtensorflow](https://metacpan.org/pod/Alien%3A%3ALibtensorflow).

 # SEE ALSO